 From identity data to knowledge

 In order to make the shift from current ways of operating into a place that can position identity as a business driver, we require flexible data models.
-You can check out our other blogs here on the value of graph for identity management.
 We love graph because it gives us the means to turn identity data into identity knowledge, and with identity knowledge the possibilities for ROI are compounded at your organization.

 When we look at identity from the perspective of relationships between things and humans instead of their individual attributes, we uncover the insights needed for complex, dynamic authorization use cases and beyond.